vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 [Source query](https://dune.com/queries/2322141)

-However, a minor contract risk exists due to the setDCHFGasCompensation() function potentially resulting in insufficient DCHF tokens to burn from the gas pool, which could prevent redemptions ([source](https://skynet.certik.com/projects/defi-franc)).
-This has been partially resolved, but still could result in MCR (minimum collateral ratio) > CCR (collateral coverage ratio).

 To control the supply of DCHF, the protocol utilizes borrow and redemption fees.
 A 110% collateral ratio provides a price floor and ceiling, and arbitrageurs are incentivized to maintain price stability.
-However, a depeg risk exists if demand for DCHF is insufficient and it trades above 1 CHF for a prolonged period.
-The protocol does not rely on an external AMM for supply expansion or contraction, and burning/withdrawal amounts are approved through on-chain peg mechanisms.
+The protocol does not rely on an external AMM for supply expansion or contraction, and burning/withdrawal amounts are executed through onchain peg mechanisms.

-As a fork of Liquity- a resilient and battle tested stablecoin, the risk of depeg is currently low.
-The collateral selection (ETH/WBTC) is also reasonably conservative.
+As a fork of Liquity- a resilient and battle tested stablecoin, the risk of insolvency is currently low.
+Liquity does, however, have a history of prolonged depeg >$1.
+By maximizing decentralization, it sacrifices scalability and tends to have a substantially variant soft peg compared to centralized stablecoins.

+The collateral selection (ETH/WBTC) Moneta has opted for is likewise reasonably conservative.
 It is our opinion that the greatest risk of future depeg is the possibility of governance mismangement.
 If low quality collateral types are ever added to the protocol (e.g. the protocol's native governance token MON, or complex derivative assets), failure or manipulation of underlying collateral can lead to system insolvency and therefore a depeg.

 ## LlamaRisk Gauge Criteria